marina-or-not/portfolio/content/portfolio/choice.md

 image = "img/portfolio/orch1.jpg"
 date = "2016-11-05T19:59:22+05:30"
-title = "Original Choice (Series)" weight = 10
+title = "Original Choice (Series)" weight = 11
 +++

+Kuleshov's effect study
+in real time

+<!--more-->

-Dance performance project in 5 episodes (35-45’).
+Dance performance project in 5 episodes (35-45’)
 2017-2019, Moscow, Saint-Petersburg, Frankfurt.

-In collaboration with Nastya Kuzmina and Liza Spivakovskaya.
+_In collaboration with Nastya Kuzmina and Liza Spivakovskaya._

-<!--more-->
+A quest to understand how generation Y fits into meta-modern realness or virtuality.
+Decisions, hesitations, oscillations in real time.
+An improvisational duo for a dancer and a video artist.

-Produced in collaboration with ZIL Cultural Center, Moscow, and STANTSIA art venue, Kostroma, Russia.
+Produced with the support of ZIL Cultural Center, Moscow, and STANTSIA art venue, Kostroma, Russia.

  Episode 1, 2 Moscow, ZIL Cultural Ceter, June 2017.
  Episode 3 Frankfurt, Mousonturm, July 2017.